Charcoal-SE/charcoal-se.github.io/why-blacklisted.md

 ---
 <!-- Please delete the above Front Matter key when this page is ready to be published -->

+# Why is X domain blacklisted?

+One of the major parts of SmokeDetector is a set of blacklists of varying degrees of severity.
+These encompass a large number of keywords and domain names, and it's not always clear why a particular item was added to the list.
+This information should help clarify that; if you need more detail, feel free to ping a member of the Charcoal team or [email us](mailto:smokey@charcoal-se.org).

 <section>
 # Why is domain *xxx* inside "watched keywords" or "blacklisted websites"